For information about the upcoming summer, visit our Summer 2021 Updates page.

 - Scholarship awards are considered on an anonymous/needs-basis.
 The committee will consider:

-- Family income as confirmed by the current year's tax returns.
-While assets and other metrics may be relevant, the committee has found current tax returns to be the most consistent and useful tool
+- Household family income as confirmed by the current year's tax returns.
+While assets and other metrics may be relevant, the committee has found current tax returns to be the most consistent and useful tool.

-- Extraordinary expenses (i.e. extreme medical costs) and circumstances (i.e. loss of job or illness) but not expenses that are more typical in the life of a family such as orthodontics, B'nai Mitzvah and/or college costs.
+- Extraordinary expenses (i.e. extreme medical costs) and circumstances (i.e. loss of job or illness), but less so expenses that are more typical in the life of a family such as orthodontics, B'nai Mitzvah and/or college costs.

 - Divorce (or other like issues) in families with an absent parent.
 However, the committee is wary of difficulties related to parental disputes (such as decrees that do not include camp costs), because it is not the committee's role to adjudicate such family matters.

-All NEW applicants must supply a copy of their 2018 Federal Income Tax Return.
-RETURNING applicants may supply a copy of their 2017 Federal Income Tax Return.
-The Financial Assistance Committee will not consider any application submitted without a Federal Tax Return.
+- All NEW applicants (those that have not received awards in the past) must supply a copy of their 2019 Federal Income Tax Return.
+RETURNING applicants (those that received applied or received awards in the previous year) do not need to resubmit their 2019 taxes this year.
 Applications not submitted with the proper documentation will be considered incomplete.
 You will receive a confirmation email when we receive the necessary Federal Income Tax Return and your application is complete.

-When completing the online portion of the application, it is required that families indicate the amount they are able to contribute toward camp tuition.
-This amount should include all funds being contributed by family/friends, but should not include scholarship being provided by synagogues, federations, etc. Please do not request "as much as possible", or an unspecified amount.
-Applications with vague requests or unspecified amounts will not be considered.
+- When completing the online portion of the application, it is required that families indicate the amount they are able to contribute toward camp tuition.
+This amount should include all funds being contributed by family/friends, but should not include scholarship being provided by synagogues, federations, etc. Applications without specific and reasonable requests will not be considered.

-Harlam requests that families contact their own congregation, local Jewish Federations and/or communal organizations to inquire about any available resources they may be able to provide.
-Please provide your congregation with the 2019 Synagogue Participation Form located under "Forms/Documents" in your CampInTouch account.
+- Harlam requests that families contact their own congregation, local Jewish Federations and/or communal organizations to inquire about any available resources they may be able to provide.
+Please feel free to provide your congregation with the 2021 Synagogue Participation Form located under "Forms/Documents" in your CampInTouch account.
+Scholarship allocations can be sent to our Business Manager, Jeremy Wasserman, at JWasserman@URJ.org on the aforementioned form or by other means (email, congregations forms, etc.).

-Fully complete the online application by 12/31/2018 or within 2 weeks of enrollment if you register after 12/31/2018.
-If you are applying for assistance for more than one child, please indicate all children on your ONE Financial Assistance Application and submit your Federal Tax Return by uploading it directly to your CampInTouch account, by email to CampHarlam@URJ.org, or by mail by February 28, 2019, to:
+- Fully complete the online application by November 15th or within 2 weeks of enrollment if you register after November 15th.
+If you are applying for assistance for more than one child, please indicate all children on your ONE Financial Assistance Application and submit your Federal Tax Return (if required) by uploading it directly to your CampInTouch account or by email to CampHarlam@URJ.org by mail by November 15th.
+We kindly ask that you do not mail tax returns, as our entire professional staff is working remotely at this time.

-We suggest that you prepare the following information ahead of time so that you can complete the form more readily (the CampMinder system will time out if the form isn’t submitted in 40 minutes):
+- Prepare the following information ahead of time so that you can complete the form more readily (the CampMinder system will time-out if the form isn’t submitted in 40 minutes):

 - Reason requesting assistance (we recommend you have this available in Word to readily cut and paste into the application)